SS Vaterland (1913)

 At the end of the war there was a surplus of ships and a large number of Shipping Board sponsored companies.
 Leviathan was not only competing against that surplus but from lack of information such as blueprints from Germany, so that new ones had to be created by actual measurement of the ship.
 The ship was also caught up in controversies regarding the company originally agreeing to operate the ship.

 In April 1922, $8,000,000 in funding made it possible to move the ship to News Shipbuilding & Dry Dock Company, Newport News, Virginia, for a complete refurbishing and overhaul including all wiring and plumbing being replaced and conversion from coal to oil as fuel.
 Interior decorations, though much was kept, were modernized in a 1920s style.

-In June 1923 the ship was returned to the Shipping Board with an increase in gross tonnage leading to advertisement as the largest and fastest liner, a claim that was challenged by both the British Cunard and the White Star lines.
+In June 1923 the ship was returned to the Shipping Board as SS Leviathan with an increase in gross tonnage leading to advertisement as the largest and fastest liner, a claim that was challenged by both the British Cunard and the White Star lines.
 The United States Lines was contracted to operate the ship for a minimum of five Atlantic voyages per year.
 Though popular in the U.S. market, high cost and inability to sell alcohol during Prohibition, in which all U.S. registered ships were "dry", made it so that many sought foreign shipping.
 Even with the ship eventually being allowed to serve "medicinal" alcohol when outside U.S. waters the Great Depression drove the line to demand either subsidies or that the Shipping Board take the ship back.
 In June 1933 Leviathan was laid up at Hoboken.
 The Shipping Board required the ship to go into operation but losses were high.
 The 1936 high season for the Atlantic saw a loss of $143,000 on the first trip and by the required fifth voyage the ship was at half capacity.
 The line paid the Shipping Board $500,000 to retire the ship with a continued requirement to keep it in running condition.
-In the entire operating period as a U.S. liner the ship never made a profit.
+In the entire operating period as a U.S. liner the ship never made a profit despite efforts by the United States Line to make her profitable including the installation of a sea plane ramp above her bridge.

-British Metal Industries Ltd. bought Leviathan in 1937 with the ship arriving at Rosyth, Scotland, on 14 February for scrapping.
-The size of the vessel and start of World War II delayed final scrapping until 1946.
+British Metal Industries Ltd. bought Leviathan in 1937 with the ship arriving at Rosyth, Scotland, on 14 February 1938 for scrapping, which would be finished by early 1940.